lucijahajdu/rock-paper-scissors-lizard-spock-game/README.md

 ## User Stories ##
  * As a user of the site I want to:
-    * play a Rock, Paper, Scissors, Lizard, Spock game
+    * play a Rock, Paper, Scissors, Lizard, Spock
     * be able to play alone, against the computer
     * have multiple rounds in order to have a clear win/lose
     * know who wins each game and the final round
-    * be able to restart the game with a new count
+    * be able to restart the game
 ## Features ##
 ### Header ###
-At the top of the page, user can see
+At the top of the page, user can see the title of the game

 ### Game Logic ##
 The logic is based on the game rules which are the following:
 1. scissors cut paper